-There is no official statement about how much profit the White Castle franchisees make, but although I am unable to evaluate the average annual profit for a franchisee of the company, I have discovered that they had revenue of $738.3M in 2020.
-It’s difficult to determine the profit per store, because much of that revenue comes from grocery store sales.
+There is no official statement about how much profit the White Castle franchisees make.
+It’s difficult to determine the profit per store, because their entire revenue also includes grocery store sales.

 Note that revenue isn’t the same as profit.
 Revenue is your business’ income before expenses are deducted, and there are many expenses that go into the operation of a restaurant.
 Among other things, these include food and labor costs.

 Advantages of Franchising White Castle

 Let’s face it, White Castle does not allow franchising.
 The closest that the company has ever gotten to a franchise arrangement is a limited license partnership under strict control.
 But what if, by some chance, you were granted permission to operate one in the future?
 What advantages can you expect from owning this restaurant burger chain?
 Let’s go through a few points below.